craftyoyo/mini-blog/README.md

 * Draft posts
 * Archives

+To use this as a single user - Change `single_blog_mode` in `config.php`

 ## Installation

+1. Enable PHP's `tidy` extension
-1. Create MySQL database and run `sql/tables.sql`
+2. Create MySQL database and run `sql/tables.sql`
-2. Edit database information in `application/config/database.php`
+3. Edit database information in `application/config/database.php`
-3. Make `base_url` the blog URL in `application/config/config.php`
+4. Make `base_url` the blog URL in `application/config/config.php`

 ## Screenshots